akhiiasati/Akhil_IIITB/README.md

 ```
     This line ends the definition of the testbench module.

-## Introduction to Yosys and Logic Synthesis
+## Part B: Introduction to Yosys and Logic Synthesis
 ### Synthesizer:
 A synthesizer, in the context of digital design and electronics, refers to a software tool or toolchain that automates the process of transforming a high-level hardware description into a lower-level representation suitable for implementation on specific hardware platforms.
 Synthesizers are an integral part of the electronic design automation (EDA) ecosystem, enabling designers to efficiently create and optimize digital circuits.